All events are weather permitting

 So Cal Woodies The best of the best will be on display from 10 AM to 4 PM from the official Southern California Chapter of the National Woodie Club.
 Stroll along the Harbor walkway and enjoy this one-of-a-kind display!
 The Club’s goal is to promote the wooden car, and the role it has played throughout automotive history, especially in the California surf culture.
 For more information visit www.socalwoodies.com.

-The Antique & Classic Boat Society – Southern California Chapter Classic vessels will be on display in the water and on land along the Harbor walkway from 10 AM to 4 PM.
+The Antique & Classic Boat Society – Southern California Chapter Classic vessels will be on display along the Harbor walkway from 10 AM to 4 PM.
 The Antique & Classic Boat Society is the largest society in the world dedicated to preservation and enjoyment of historic, antique and classic boats of all types.

-Whale of a Classic Car Display The Cal Rod Car Club was formed in 1954 in the San Gabriel Valley and currently has a membership of 386 members.
-The Club will display a variety of classics and hot rods from 10 AM to 3 PM.
-This year the club will feature the renowned Batmobile!
+Whale of a Classic Car Display The Southern California Classics Car Club will display a variety of classics and hot rods from 10 AM to 3 PM.
+This year the club will feature the renowned Batmobile – back by popular demand!
 Stroll along the Harbor walkway and take in a bit of yesteryear.
 Many of these cars have been featured, and on the cover, of several automotive magazines, and have received awards from the Grand National Roadster Show, L.A Roadster Show, La Verne Cool Cruise, Dr. George Charity Car Show in Palm Springs and many other car shows.
-The Cal Rods mission statement is to, “establish a family-oriented car club that promotes the enjoyment, restoration, and preservation of street rods, classic cars, and social interaction.” more club information visit http://calrods.com and look at the Club’s quarterly newsletter.

 DANA WHARF WHALE WATCHING AND MORE